Last modified: June 16, 2022

 To configure the Failure threshold for cluster members setting, perform the following steps:

-Select 10 (Default) to use the default option, which allows cluster members to fail up to ten
+Select 10 (Default) to use the default setting, which allows cluster members to fail up to ten

 If server down times or network interruptions are common in your hosting environment, we recommend that you increase the failure number count so that the system does not mark certain cluster members as offline.
 This may also increase server and network load because the system may repeatedly send some DNS requests.

-If you wish for WHM to notify you when it disables an unresponsive member in your DNS cluster, select Receive a notification when WHM disables an unresponsive cluster member.
+To receive notifications when the system disables an unresponsive member in your DNS cluster, select the Receive a notification when WHM disables an unresponsive cluster member checkbox.Important:

 If a cluster member in the sync role is offline for an extended period of time, resynchronize the other server’s zones.
 This ensures that the cluster member is up-to-date.